 Promote diversity, not just in the way your company promotes and hires staff but in the way you think and communicate

-Promote diversity from the top down
+Promote diversity in the workplace from the top down

 Hire people close to your audience